Blog 10-20-22

 listen_addresses = '*'

-All you’ve to do is change the listening address from localhost to “*” or add a new line as shown above.
+to “*” or add a new line as shown above.
 This will allow every IP address to be connected to the database server, or if you want to specify some particular ips you can type them with spaces between each IP address.

-Configuring pg_hba.conf:
+Configuring pg_hba.conf

 In order to allow the users that we want to be connected to the database then we need to make changes in the “pg_hba.conf” file.
 This file will be available under the same directory as above.